 The external specialist may act in an advisory capacity, or provide additional specialist assessment or be involved in teaching the child directly.
 The child's Individual targets will set out strategies for supporting the child's progress.
 These will be implemented, at least in part, in the normal classroom setting.
-The delivery of the interventions recorded in the IEP continues to be the responsibility of the class teacher and the LSA.
+The delivery of the interventions continues to be the responsibility of the class teacher and the LSA.